ChumakAndy/MolDrawer/README.md

 # MolDrawer
-Molecule drawer based on PyQt5 and rdkit
+Molecular drawer based on PyQt5 and rdkit

 will also need numpy